2020 PPC Statistics – A Comprehensive List of Pay-Per-Click Stats

 SEO versus PPC Statistics

-SEO and PPC are two different strategies marketers can use to bring in more traffic.
+Search engine optimization and PPC are two different strategies marketers can use to bring in more traffic.
 Both strategies offer advantages and disadvantages.
 These statistics highlight some of the advantages of PPC advertisements over SEO.

 - New Media Campaigns reports that paid search results gain 1.5 times as many conversions from click throughs as organic search results.